ruanformigoni/gameimage/README.md

 Game emulation is on the rise, with years of contribution from the community and now with Valve's portable handheld, the `steam deck`.
 The fragmentation with several platform emulators is daunting, especially since it requires repetitive configuration for the first time or if the config files go missing.
-Agape is a tool to pack a runner (such as an emulator), a game, and it's configs in a single `appimage` package.
+GameImage is a tool to pack a runner (such as an emulator), a game, and it's configs in a single `appimage` package.

 Advantages: